Alberta Kartonera

 The images are used as both elements of the composition and as creative illustrations of the book content.

-From Trash to Treasure in the Press
+From Trash to Treasure in the News

-[UFSC brings "From Trash to Treasure"
+[UFSC brings "From Trash

-exhibit to a university in Canada]
+university in Canada]

 Notícias da UFSC | News Article